monopolis-cloud/start-monode-deployment/README.md

 # Monopolis: Start Monode Rollout

 This action is designed to work with Monopolis rollout workflows only.
-It starts a deployment from a GitHub Actions pipeline and returns Crosscheck configurations for running Crosschecks.
+It starts a rollout from a GitHub Actions pipeline and returns Crosscheck configurations for running Crosschecks.

 ## Action inputs
 None.
 These are picked up automatically from the input event which triggered the workflow.